Phonk: Characteristics

-Directly inspired by 1990s Memphis rap, phonk is characterized by old Memphis rap vocals and samples from early-1990s hip hop.
+Directly inspired by 1990s Memphis rap, phonk is characterized by old Memphis rap vocals and samples from early 1990s hip hop.
 These are often combined with jazz and funk samples.
 The chopped and screwed technique is mainly used, in order to create a darker sound.

 A peculiarity of phonk is the fact that it is not anchored to a regional "scene": it is tied to SoundCloud itself as an online platform, which highlights subgenres derived from hip hop and experimental pop.
-Other notable artists associated with "new-age phonk" include DJ Smokey, DJ Yung Vamp, Soudiere, and Mythic.
+Most phonk producers work independently from home.
+Notable artists associated with "new-age phonk" include DJ Smokey, DJ Yung Vamp, Soudiere, and Mythic.

-Alongside its musical aspect, phonk is characterized by a distinguishable aesthetic incorporating cartoon imagery including fan-art of The Simpsons.
-Phonk artists often use "Pen & Pixel"-style graphics for their EPs and albums.
+Subgenres

 Drift phonk

-"Drift phonk", a subgenre of phonk, emerged in the late-2010s in Russia.
-It is characterized by the use of high bass, cowbells and distorted sounds, making the lyrics of the samples often unrecognizable.
-The tempo of drift phonk tracks is also high.
-Drift phonk videos often use clips of drifting and street racing cars, which makes it popular in online car culture.
+Drift phonk, or phonk house, is a subgenre of phonk that emerged in the late-2010s in Russia.
+It is characterized by the use of high bass, TR-808 cowbells, and distorted sounds, making the lyrics of the samples often unrecognizable.
+Drift phonk tracks tend to have a greater tempo than normal phonk tracks.
+Drift phonk music is often used in videos pertaining to the topics of weight lifting, drifting, association football, anime, fighting sports, and street racing cars.
+Drift phonk songs are typically short, energetic, and have thus found popularity through internet culture.
 The genre quickly gained traction through the app TikTok in 2020.
-Most of the prominent drift phonk producers come from Russia.
-The pioneers of the genre are considered to be such performers as Ghostface Playa, Pharmacist, Prxsxnt Fxture, Dvrst, Kaito Shoma and Ya$h.
+Most of the prominent drift phonk producers come from Russia, Ukraine, Belarus, and other countries in Eastern Europe.

-As drift phonk became popular on TikTok, it became more mainstream than the original genre; this, in turn, made the word "phonk" become more associated with the drift phonk subgenre.
-Following the rise in popularity of the genre in Russia, Spotify released their official curated phonk playlist in May 2021, which was almost exclusively composed of drift phonk songs.
+As drift phonk became popular on TikTok, it surpassed the original genre in popularity; this, in turn, gave the word "phonk" a stronger association with the drift phonk subgenre.
+Following the rise in popularity of the genre in Russia, Spotify released its official curated phonk playlist in May 2021, which was almost exclusively composed of drift phonk tracks.
+One of the first songs in this genre is called "Scary Garry", released in 2016 by Kaito Shoma.
+Mick Kenney, best known for his single Murder in My Mind under stage name Kordhell, is recognized as the first phonk producer to break into Spotify's top 500 most popular artists.
+Other notable figures include Ivan Belozerov from Russia, known as Interworld, for his Metamorphosis single, and Tahar Bendjedi from Algeria, known as DXRK, for his Rave single.

+Rare phonk

+Rare phonk, or cloud phonk, is a subgenre of phonk pioneered by artists such as DJ Yung Vamp, Soudiere and DJ Smokey in the 2010s.
+It primarily features drum programming and rhythms derived from styles of 2010s Trap music, which it frequently blends with the aforementioned percussion sounds and vocal samples of Memphis rap.

+Other genres

+Funk automotivo

+Phonk is often confused with funk automotivo, a subgenre of Brazilian funk, incorrectly known as "Brazilian phonk" outside of Brazil.
+The genre gained the nickname "Brazilian phonk" following its popularization and success on social media.
+Popular in Brazil, it combines phonk with local cultural elements.